getfretless/elevennote-private/README.md

 Let's take a look at the source in elevenpeeps for a minute to see what it is doing.

-This is pretty great, but if you need to have standardized interfaces for 3rd-party integrations, then it is best to not have API code intermixed with our web application code.
+This is a pretty great feature (being able to have different responses to the same controller action/route), but if you need to have a standardized interface for 3rd-party integrations, then it is best to not have API code intermixed with our web application code.

+As we go through our codebase to make future changes and enhancements, it becomes hard to keep ourselves from breaking or changing our API, or, if we can manage to make sure we never break that API (through automated tests), then we can end up with little islands of code we don't like that *have* to be there to avoid breaking the API.

-Let's add a new controller for the api, and since we want this to have a similar RESTful structure as the rest of our app, let's namespace it under `/api`, so `/api/notes.json` is a different action than the normal route `notes#index`.
+Let's add a new controller *just* for the api, and since we want this to have a similar RESTful structure as the rest of our app, let's namespace it under `/api`, so `/api/notes.json` is a different action than the normal route `notes#index`.

 Additionally, let's namespace it under a version number, so if we have to change this API in the future, we don't break backwards compatibility with clients that have done integrations against your older versions of the API.